Backscattering in Nonlinear Microring Resonators Via A Gaussian Treatment of Coupled Cavity Modes: The Model

 We consider a system of $J$ wave-guide `channels' with effective field annihilation operators $ \hat s_j(z,t) $, with $j=1,...,J$~\cite{Sipe2004,Yang2008}.
 The displacement field in these wave-guides is,

 with transverse coordinates $x$ and $y$ and longitudinal coordinate $z$ being dependent on the field $j$.
-The channel field $j$ is associated to the central frequency $\Omega_j$ and the dispersion relation $k_j(\Omega)$ for which we expand just to first order having group velocity $v_j$.
-There will exist multiple effective fields indexed by different $j$, occupying the same spatial mode over disjoint frequency intervals, resulting in effective fields which are slowly varying in space.
+The channel field $j$ is associated to the central frequency $\Omega_j$ and the dispersion relation $k_j(\Omega)$ for which we expand just to first order having group velocity $v_j$. \com{The normalisation prefactors ensure that the effective field operators obey the standard equal-time commutation relations ($[ \hat s_j(z,t),\hat s^\dagger_{j'}(z',t) ] =\delta_{jj'} \delta(z-z')$ ) providing the transverse field profiles are normalised accordingly (see Appendix~\ref{app:pumpPower}).}

+There will exist multiple effective fields indexed by different $j$, occupying the same spatial mode over disjoint frequency intervals, resulting in effective fields which are \com{narrowband and thus slowly varying in space owing to the fast varying factor $\e^{i k(\Omega_j) z}$, which leads to additional terms arising in the EM Hamiltonian~\cite{Yang2008}.
+The different effective fields are associated to independent first order dispersion relations, meaning that higher-order dispersive properties of the waveguides may be present in the model, however the individual narrowband effective fields are subject to only linear dispersion.
+As such, we require that each effective field is sufficiently narrowband to neglect higher order dispersion.}

 These are coupled at $z=0$ to $N$ cavities modes with annihilation operators $\hat a_n(t)$ with $n=1,...,N$, and energy $\omega_n$.
-The coupling between channel mode $n$ and cavity mode $j$ is given by the channel-cavity coupling elements $\gamma_{nj}$.
+The coupling between channel mode \com{$j$} and cavity mode \com{$n$} is given by the channel-cavity coupling elements $\gamma_{nj}$.
 The cavity mode $n$ is coupled to cavity mode $m$ with cavity-cavity coupling $g_{nm}$.
 Finally channel mode $j$ is coupled to channel $k$ (at $z=0$) by channel-channel couplings $C_{jk}$.
 We note that such a point coupling model is only possible when group velocities are matched so insist that $C_{jk} \neq 0 \Rightarrow v_j=v_k$.
 The complete linear Hamiltonian is \begin{widetext} \beq